(VA-BC) Vascular Access Nurse Certification Practice Test

 VA-BC Questions and Answers

-How much is the VA-BC exam fee?
+How is the VA-BC exam scored?